United States Marriage and Family Therapy Graduate Programs and MFT Degrees

 Reach out to your selected programs for more information on their preferred treatment models and how that might affect your education.

-Example Curriculum in Graduate MFT Programs
+Example Curriculum in MFT Graduate Programs

 While the specific curriculum for different MFT programs may vary, each of them is likely to share a few distinct goals.
 For example, MFT graduate programs generally aim to provide a firm foundation of knowledge, which professional marriage and family therapists might use to help real families.
 What may differ is how those goals are addressed in an individual program’s curriculum.